 Would you rather look at this ….. …. or this?

 The wildflowers we want to introduce include Violets, Wood Anemone, Wood Sorrel and Bluebells, a staple of British spring time.
-These will be purchased from a local supplier or sourced from other sites BVCP manage.
-BVCP Rangers and volunteers will then introduce the wildflowers to the selected sites.
+These will be purchased from a local supplier or sourced from other sites managed by the Blackwater Valley Partnership.
+Their rangers and volunteers will then introduce the wildflowers to the selected sites.

 We think this is such an important project we made it the subject of our 2017 appeal and sowed 2 sites in Wellesley Woodlands and by Cove Brook.
 Subject to funding, we plan to sow other sites in Wellesley Woodlands and other woodlands along the Valley.

 To add to the woodland beauty of the Blackwater Valley, and protect its wildlife, please support the appeal by clicking on the red ‘Donate To BVCT’ button below and follow the links.